Minimum degrees for powers of paths and cycles: Proving our stability lemma

-In the second case, we find that $G$ begins to resemble our extremal graphs and has enough structure for the application of our construction methods to obtain the desired large connected $K_{k+1}$-factor.
+In Case~\ref{item:intr-no-K_k}, $G$ resembles our extremal graphs and has enough structure for the application of our construction methods to obtain the desired large connected $K_{k+1}$-factor.
 This approach works for most values of $\delta$ below $\frac{(2k-1)n}{2k+1}$.
 For $\delta\geq\frac{(2k-1)n}{2k+1}$ however, we find that our greedy-type methods are insufficient.
 To overcome this, we will employ a Hall-type argument in the form of Lemma~\ref{lem:very-high-min-deg-non-extr-partite-int-clique-factor}.